maxgmarin/panqc/README.md

 ### `panqc utils`

-Within `utils` there are 3 sub-commands that run specific components of the NRC pipeline:
+Within `utils` there are 3 sub-commands that run specific components of the panqc NRC pipeline:
 - `utils asmseqcheck` - Perform alignment of all genes classified as absent to their respective assemblies.
 - `utils ava` - Perform all vs all comparison of k-mer profiles of input sequences.
 - `utils nscluster` - Perform nucleotide similarity clustering and readjust pan-genome estimates.